sertangulveren/gocandela-react/README.md

 **Intro**

-This is a react project that allows to show GoCadela data on the map.
+This is a react project that allows to show GoCandela data on the map.

 It is not a completed yet.